FPTQuant: Function-Preserving Transforms for LLM Quantization: Additional ablation studies

 It may seem counterintuitive that FPTs can lead to such overfitting, since they are designed to preserve the model function (\ref{des:identity}).
 However, note that most FPTs have a large number of trainable parameters (Table \ref{tab:comparing_transforms}), which together with a learnable quantization grid, including activation clipping, entails a large capacity to change the function \emph{post-quantization}.
 For example, next-token prediction could relatively easily decrease the loss by increasing the probability of words that are typical Wikitext lingo (which could be achieved through simple clipping of non-typical tokens).
 Student-teacher loss would not benefit from this, since even for untypical tokens, it needs to match the output probability.

-FPTs are appealing because they do not alter the model's function significantly and do not require significant raining.
-The tendency of next-token prediction to overfit to the training task is undesirable for this end; overfitting alter's the model function significantly, and to avoid it we would need to train for longer with more tasks.
+FPTs are appealing because they do not alter the model's function significantly and do not require significant training.
+The tendency of next-token prediction to overfit to the training task is undesirable to this end; overfitting alters the model function significantly, and to avoid it we would need to train for longer with more tasks.
 Consequently, we discourage researchers from using next-token prediction for training FPTs, unless they desire to fine-tune to a specific training set.